DeneSparta/AdminSim/README.md

 	Easy to setup and use,
 	Free...

 AdminSim is currently undergoing useability improvements.
-Feedback and comments are appreciated.
+Feedback and comments (via adding 'Issues') are appreciated.

 Download and install in C:\AdminSim directory.